01-edu/public/subjects/basicatoi/README.md

 ### Instructions

-- Write a function that simulates the behaviour of the `Atoi` function in Go. `Atoi` transforms a number defined as a `string` in a number defined as an `int`.
+- Write a function that simulates the behaviour of the `Atoi` function in Go. `Atoi` transforms a number defined as a `string` into a number defined as an `int`.

 - `Atoi` returns `0` if the `string` is not considered as a valid number.
 For this exercise **only valid** `string` will be tested.
 They will only contain one or several digits as characters.